AdithyaSuresh11/Autonomous_projects/README.md

 # Autonomous_projects

 This repository is created for establishing my projects on autonomous mobility.
 As an autonomous perception engineer, I admire works with camera, lidar and radar data processing and creating better and safer mobility for autonomous driving.
+I will be posting projects on Image processing, Pixel-cloud fusion, Object Detection using Deep Neural Networks, etc. Stay tuned.

 ## LinkedIn